-If both calculations result in negative amounts, the student is considered to have sufficient resources to cover basic learning and living costs.
+If both calculations result in negative amounts, the student is considered to have sufficient resources to cover basic learning and living costs and no funding will be issued.

-If either calculation results in a positive amount, the student is eligible to receive up to the calculated need, subject to limits and allocation rules.
+If either calculation results in a positive amount, the student is eligible to receive up to the calculated need, subject to loan limits and allocation rules.